IBM/helm101/tutorial/Lab1/README.md

     ```helm install ./guestbook/ --name guestbook-demo --namespace helm-demo```

-    Note: `helm install` commnd will create the `helm-demo` namespace if it does not exist.
+    Note: `helm install` command will create the `helm-demo` namespace if it does not exist.

     You should see output similar to the following:

     ```console
-    NAME:   guestbook-helm
+    NAME:   guestbook-demo
     LAST DEPLOYED: Fri Sep 21 14:26:01 2018
     NAMESPACE: helm-demo
     STATUS: DEPLOYED